chaoge525/soafee_demo/documentation/validations.rst

     * K3s Container Orchestration tests (testing single K3s node)
 * Virtualization architecture:
     * Docker Container Engine tests
-    * K3s Container Orchestration tests (testing K3s server on the Host, connected with a K3s agent on the VM)
+    * K3s Container Orchestration tests (testing K3s server on the Control VM, connected with a K3s agent on the Guest VM)
     * Xen Virtualization tests

 The integration tests are described in more detail later in this document.